ablaamim/1337-STUDENT-REFERENCE/readme.md

   - [Algo visualizer](https://algorithm-visualizer.org/)
   - [MIT Open Course](https://www.youtube.com/watch?v=HtSuA80QTyo&list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb)
   - [CS50 Data Structures](https://www.youtube.com/watch?v=2T-A_GFuoTo)
-  - [Algorithms part 1 ENSIAS course (FR)](https://github.com/ablaamim/1337-STUDENT-REFERENCE/blob/master/srcs/Algo%20Cours%202018%20Partie1%20Ettalbi.pdf) : M. AHMED ETTALBI is an Ensias professor, it is always okay to follow academical courses, as well as they only concern abstraction and theory (lack of practice).
+  - [Algorithms part 1 ENSIAS course (FR)](https://github.com/ablaamim/1337-STUDENT-REFERENCE/blob/master/srcs/Algo%20Cours%202018%20Partie1%20Ettalbi.pdf) : Mr. Ahmed Ettalbi is an Ensias professor, it is always okay to follow academical courses, as well as they only concern abstraction and theory (lack of practice).
   - [Algorithms part 2 ENSIAS course (FR)](https://github.com/ablaamim/1337-STUDENT-REFERENCE/blob/master/srcs/Algo%20Cours%202018%20Partie2%20Ettalbi.pdf)

 > Complexity of an algorithm is a measure of the amount of time and/or space required by an algorithm for an input of a given size (n).